Effective scrap collection in production: How to reduce waste and save costs

 What are the causes of scrap?

-Suboptimal commissioning or setup of machines
+Suboptimal start-up or setup of the machines

 Solution:

-Why are SOPs being implemented?
+Why are the SOPs being introduced?

 How were these SOPs derived?